ElliotKillick/qubes-video-companion/README.md

 ### Why is the webcam resolution lower than what my webcam is capable of?

 - The default resolution and/or frame rate of the webcam as set by the Video4Linux2 driver can sometimes be undesirable
-- Set these parameters manually with [set-webcam-format.sh](scripts/set-webcam-format.sh)
+- Set these parameters manually on the virtual machine with the webcam device attached using [set-webcam-format.sh](scripts/set-webcam-format.sh)
     - This script is installed in: `/usr/share/qubes-video-companion/scripts`
 - Currently in the process of finding a more elegant solution for this